 The 2026-2030 CIP totals \$778,529,000 (including funding from prior years).
 27 new projects were estimated to add \$68.1 million over five years to previously authorized and funded list of projects.
-The City has also been awarded \$77.3 million of State and Federal grants awarded this year for infrastructure projects listed in this CIP.
+The City has also been recently awarded \$75.6 million of State and Federal grants for infrastructure projects listed in this CIP.